openresty/lua-nginx-module/README.markdown

 * `err`: textual error message, can be `"no memory"`.
 * `forcible`: a boolean value to indicate whether other valid items have been removed forcibly when out of storage in the shared memory zone.

 The `value` argument inserted can be Lua booleans, numbers, strings, or `nil`.
-Their value type will also be stored into the dictionary, thus you can get exactly the same data type when later retrieving the value out of the dictionary via the [get](http://wiki.nginx.org/HttpLuaModule#ngx.shared.DICT.get) method.
+Their value type will also be stored into the dictionary and the same data type can be retrieved later via the [get](http://wiki.nginx.org/HttpLuaModule#ngx.shared.DICT.get) method.

 The optional `exptime` argument specifies expiration time (in seconds) for the inserted key-value pair.
 The time resolution is `0.001` seconds.
 If the `exptime` takes the value `0` (which is the default), then the item will never be expired.